Trip Ideas

 What You’ll See

-This location is birdy almost any time of the year.
-Be on the lookout for ducks.
-Hooded Merganser and Bufflehead from late fall through early spring, and Wood Duck, Mallard, and Canada Goose year-round.
-Green Heron nest in the dense vegetation along the shoreline while Belted Kingfishers and Northern Rough-winged Swallows nest in holes in the cliff face.
+Expect to find ducks, including Hooded Merganser and Bufflehead in winter, and Wood Duck, Mallard, and Canada Goose year-round.
+Green Herons nest along the shoreline, while Belted Kingfishers and Northern Rough-winged Swallows make their homes in the cliffside holes.

 Visit Bear Yuba Land Trust for a map